ReySantosJr/Student-Data-Base/README.md

 # Student-Data-Base

-An iterator and Recursive Program that is a database that stores and manages student information.
+An iterator and Recursive Program that stores and manages student information.

 This program mirrors a database program for a school that stores and retrieves student information.
 This project was made for my CMIS 242 class in UMGC.